SmartLease/Ethereum/README.md

 You can reply to us and to [@holbertonschool](https://twitter.com/holbertonschool) on Twitter for more updates on this project and our forked projects.

 ## License
 SmartLease is released under the MIT license.
-See [LICENSE](https://github.com/srinitude/monty/blob/master/LICENSE) for details.